bnema/SteamCMD_Watcher/README.md

 ## How to setup

-Open the script and edit those lines with your own configuration
+Open the script and edit the first lines with your own configuration

 (Here is an example for Conan Exiles)